elopio/docs/source/includes/_callAPI.md

 All functions in the Call API accept two arguments:

-1. `p`, a parameters object that can contain the Ethereum contract address to call, as well as any key/value pairs that match the input parameters for the contract method.
+1. `p`, a parameters object containing any key/value pairs matching the input parameters for the contract method, and (in some cases) a `tx` object with the Ethereum contract address to call.
+The `tx` object is described in more detail in the [Transaction API](#transaction-api) section.
 2. A callback function.

 The Call API functions are part of the `augur.api` object and follow a pattern of `augur.api.<Contract Name>.<Contract Function>(<Parameters Object>, <Callback Function>)`.